 Burnaby Village at Halloween

 The Haunted Village is a family-friendly event with trick-or-treating, live entertainment and carousel rides.
-Last year the experience was entitled Legends, Tales and Other Stories.
-The theme for 2025 is TBC.
+A couple of years ago the experience was entitled Legends, Tales and Other Stories.
+The theme for 2026 is to be confirmed.

 During the Halloween Season the place is decorated with projections, sounds and special effects.
 In the past, food trucks have been on site every day.